Pupil Premium Funding

-Child in Care students can expect £1900 per annum but this is devolved by the Local Authority and in usual circumstances is administered by the Virtual School belonging to the Local Authority the student is looked after to.
+Child in Care students can expect up to £2345 per annum (2021-2022), but this is devolved by the Local Authority and in usual circumstances is administered by the Virtual School belonging to the Local Authority the student is looked after to.

-The amount of Pupil Premium that Meadows School students are entitled to for 2020-21 is to be:
+The amount of Pupil Premium that Meadows School students are entitled to for 2021-22 is:

 - Health and well-being interventions